Agriculture Victoria Planning and Advisory Service

 Assistance for council planners includes:

-• Providing support to build the agricultural expertise of planners via agriculture sector updates and eGuides.
+• providing support to build the agricultural expertise of planners via agriculture sector updates, online resources and eGuides

 What assistance can the Advisory Service provide agricultural landholders?